jodoherty/router/README.md

 https://www.bee-link.com/products/beelink-eq14-n150

-I utilize dhclient hooks to update DNS entries in a Route53 zone and I configure a WireGuard VPN for use with my laptops.

 Everything needed is in the main Debian repository, installable via pip into a venv from the `requirements.txt`, or included in this git repository.
 There are no special dependencies.